 Not everyone has the privilege of enjoying a large, open space kitchen - especially when living in a city!
 However, just because your kitchen is small, it doesn’t mean you are left with little options for kitchen design.

-In fact, our interior designers Essex will tell you that it’s all about clever, little design ideas that make a big different to your space.
+In fact, our interior designers Essex will tell you that it’s all about clever; little design ideas that make a big difference to your space.

 Often, a lack of worktop space can be a big problem in a small kitchen.
 However, you can keep the counter space clutter free by maximising your cupboard storage with only the essential and regularly used items on display.

 At Essex Kitchens & Bedrooms, our owner and head designer, Peter, welcomes the challenge of designing small spaces as it gives him the opportunity to design clever, practical storage solutions, making the most of every inch of cupboard space.

 To start, he believes “white is your best friend in a small kitchen” as the colour reflects the light in the room, giving it a sense of space.
 However, if you find just white boring and dull; Peter suggests using different shades of white to add interest and warmth.